In this article you will find the top things to see and to do in Slovenia in 4 days.

 Useful information for visiting Slovenia

-Remember that to drive on the highways you’ll need to purchase the vignette just like in Switzerland.
-You can buy it at the border with neighboring countries and, unlike in Switzerland, there are different versions depending on the length of the trip: 1 week, 2 weeks, 1 month, and 1 year.
+Remember that you’ll need to purchase the vignette just like in Switzerland to drive on the highways.
+You can buy it at the border with neighbouring countries and, unlike in Switzerland, there are different versions depending on the length of the trip: 1 week, 2 weeks, 1 month, and 1 year.

-Slovenia has a climate similar to Italy with 4 distinct seasons.
-The area near the coast is slightly more temperate while in the mountains it’s much colder.
+Slovenia has a climate similar to Italy, with 4 distinct seasons.
+The area near the coast is slightly more temperate, while it’s much colder in the mountains.
 Summer is the busiest season for tourism.
 The best time to visit the country is in spring since, besides having pleasant temperatures, it also rains much less than in autumn.
-That said, every season offers several interesting activities and very beautiful landscapes to photograph.
+Every season offers several interesting activities and very beautiful landscapes to photograph.

 Immerse yourself in the culture and nightlife of Ljubljana

-Ljubljana has a lot to offer both from a cultural and architectural point of view.
+Ljubljana has much to offer from a cultural and architectural point of view.
 Even if it’s not a very big city, and half a day is enough to visit it, it’s still worth spending some time there.
-I suggest you take a walk downtown in the area of the Dragon Bridge and of course climb up to the Castle.
-Along the river, there are many bars and restaurants where you can relax for a while.
-In Metelkova there is a complex of barracks that have been converted into bars, art galleries, and cultural institutions.
+I suggest you take a walk downtown in the area of the Dragon Bridge and, of course, climb up to the Castle.
+Along the river, there are many bars and restaurants where you can relax.
+Metelkova has a complex of barracks that have been converted into bars, art galleries, and cultural institutions.

-When I visited Ljubljana I had the feeling that I was in a rather quiet capital city.
-You can easily visit it on foot but if you prefer to use public transport you can buy a ticket that allows you to travel for 90 minutes, regardless of the number of buses used.
+When I visited Ljubljana, I felt I was in a rather quiet capital city.
+You can easily visit it on foot, but if you prefer public transport, you can buy a ticket for 90 minutes, regardless of the number of buses used.

 Velika Planina